zakeenkhan/Conduit-Articles/CONTRIBUTING.md

 Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
 For open discussions, we encourage you to use the [Github Discussions][github-discussions] channels.

-## <a name="issue"></a> Interested in creating Conduit for your framework?
+## <a name="issue"></a> Interested in Contributing?

-To create an official implementation of Conduit, check out our [Github Discussions](https://github.com/gothinkster/realworld/discussions/categories/wip-implementations) and see if anyone else has requested and/or is already working on your framework.
-If not, feel free to start working on one!

-Start [here][github-spec]!
+We welcome all kinds of contributions to improve Conduit Articles.
+Whether you want to fix bugs, add new features, or improve documentation, your help is appreciated!

+Before you start working on a major feature, please open an issue first to discuss it with the maintainers.

 ## <a name="issue"></a> Found a Bug?